manolomartinez/greg/README.md

     greg add MusicaAntigua http://www.rtve.es/api/programas/23353/audios.rss

 This is a great program on ancient music at the Spanish public radio.
 The thing is, these guys do not tag their episodes, which is bad for most portable media players.
 Greg uses [stagger](http://pypi.python.org/pypi/stagger/0.4.2) (as an optional dependency) to tag podcasts, if one so wishes.
-It uses the podcast name for the *artist* tag, and the entry title for the *title* tag.
+By default, it uses the podcast name for the *artist* tag, and the entry title for the *title* tag.
 To enable tagging for MusicaAntigua, copy the system-wide config file locally:

     cp /etc/greg.conf ~/.config/greg/greg.conf